Connect with others who understand.

 Treat Mental Health Proactively

-There is a strong correlation between mental health conditions and cancer, and anxiety and depression are notorious causes of poor sleep.
+There is a strong correlation between mental health conditions and cancer.
+Anxiety and depression are notorious causes of poor sleep.
 Likewise, insomnia can cause or worsen mental health issues.

-Speak to your health care team and to mental health professionals about any mental health symptoms you may have.
+Speak to your health care team and mental health professionals about your mental health symptoms.
 Cognitive behavioral therapy (CBT) is often recommended when leukemia-related anxiety is acute.
 CBT is an effective treatment used to treat anxiety disorders, as well as insomnia itself.

 One member achieved better sleep despite anxiety by combining traditional and alternative treatments: “I’ve been taking anxiety medication and a CBD candy, and I have been able to sleep better.”